MicrosoftDocs/learn/learn-pr/azure/protect-virtual-desktop-deployment-azure-firewall/includes/5-exercise-deploy-azure-firewall.md

 ## Check your work

-At this point, you have a Firewall deployed within it's own virtual network and you've peered that virtual network with the host pool virtual network.
+At this point, you have a Firewall deployed within its own virtual network and you've peered that virtual network with the host pool virtual network.
 Let's take a look at the firewall to copy the private and public IP addresses.
 You need those IP addresses in the next exercise unit.

 1. After the deployment is complete, select **Go to resource**.
 1. In the center pane, you see **Provisioning state: Succeeded**.